 6. As much as On the Road was about jazz, freedom, and the open road, it was also a love letter to pie.
 Kerouac's narrator Sal Paradise ate pie across America: "I ate apple pie and ice cream – it was getting better as I got deeper into Iowa, the pie bigger, the ice cream richer."

 7. An early draft was begun in French, as Kerouac had Quebecois lineage and spoke only the French-Canadian dialect Joual until he learned English at age 6.
 The few manuscript pages are among the earliest examples of Quebecois French being used in literature.

 8. While Kerouac's stream-of-consciousness, frenzied writing has inspired generations, others have been less impressed.
 Truman Capote dismissed Kerouac with the sniff, "That's not writing, that's typing."

-9. Those who disagree with Capote include The Doors ("I suppose if Jack Kerouac had never written On the Road, The Doors would never have existed." – Ray Manzarek), Bob Dylan ("It changed my life like it changed everyone else's."), and Katy Perry (her single "Firework" was inspired by a passage from the book: "…the only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones that never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars and in the middle you see the blue centerlight pop and everybody goes 'Awww!'").
+9. Those who disagree with Capote include The Doors (said Ray Manzarek, "I suppose if Jack Kerouac had never written On the Road, The Doors would never have existed."), Bob Dylan ("It changed my life like it changed everyone else's."), and Katy Perry (her single "Firework" was inspired by a passage from the book: "…the only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones that never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars and in the middle you see the blue centerlight pop and everybody goes 'Awww!'").

 Hear Kerouac himself read the ending of On the Road: